 Wherever you’re heading in the Philippines, you can be sure the following things will come in useful:

 - A dry bag.
-You can buy them there, but they only cost a couple of dollars and I wouldn’t trust them for long.
+You can buy a dry bag in the Philippines, but they only cost a couple of dollars and I wouldn’t trust them for long.
 I used mine to get on and off the boats (you usually have to walk about waist-deep into the water) but I wouldn’t have swum with it or taken it underwater.
 If you want a bag you can pack camera gear in to take into hidden beaches and lagoons, buy a decent dry bag before you go.

 - Walking shoes.
 Yes, you’re going to be spending lots of time on boats and in the water, but the Filipino islands also have some fantastic hikes.
 And you wouldn’t want to miss out on those, would you?
-Pack your own walking shoes because they’re pretty hard to come by once you’re there.
+Pack a pair of running shoes that will dry quickly if they get back but will also support your feet.

 - Underwater camera.
 One of our friends used underwater casing for his DSLR and got some amazing photos and videos, but a GoPro or this cheap waterproof camera is a good option if you’d be too scared to risk your expensive gear!